onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 #### Using Ansible script

-An Ansible script has been prepared to ease the preparation.
-Do ssh to your node and clone `onedata-deployments` repo, e.g.:
+An Ansible script has been prepared to ease the node preparation.
+Login to your node with ssh and clone `onedata-deployments` repository, e.g.:

 ```sh
 git clone https://github.com/onedata/onedata-deployments.git